FoldingAtHome/coronavirus/README.md

 2. Protonate and cap using Schrodinger's Maestro:
 * Also, minimize hydrogens to remove atom clashes.
 3. Prepare system and equilibrate using OpenMM:
-* Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 4amu hydrogens with simulate_2ajf_sars-cov-2.py
+* Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 4amu hydrogens with simulate_2ajf_sars-2.py
 4. Equilibrate at longer time step using OpenMM:
 * Starting from the above equilibrated snapshot, equilibrate further for 1.25ns, at 4fs timestep, 4amu hydrogens with simulate_4amu_4fs.py
 5. Run equilibrated structure on F@h

 Directory:
 * system-preparation/2ajf_sars-2/

+### Using Cryo-EM structure of SARS-CoV-2 RBD
+RCSB Structures:
+* 6ACG - Trypsin-cleaved and low pH-treated SARS-CoV spike glycoprotein and ACE2 complex, ACE2-bound conformation 1 (5.4 angstrom, Cryo-EM)
+* 6SVB - Prefusion 2019-nCoV spike glycoprotein with a single receptor-binding domain (RBD) up (3.46 angstrom, Cryo-EM)

+0. Obtain model of 6VSB superposed onto 6ACG from SWISS-MODEL
+1. From this model, truncate the RBD from the spike protein:
+* Run model through truncate.py
+2. Protonate and cap the protease using Schrodinger's Maestro
+3. Prepare system and equilibrate using OpenMM:
+* Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 4amu hydrogens with simulate_6acg_6vsb.py
+4. Equilibrate at longer time step using OpenMM:
+* Starting from the above equilibrated snapshots, equilibrate further for 1.25ns, at 4fs timestep, 4amu hydrogens with simulate_4amu_4fs.py
+5. Run equilibrated structures on F@h

+Directories:
+* system-preparation/6acg_6vsb/

 ## SARS-CoV-2 main protease:peptide inhibitor
 RCSB Structures: